theatom06/uno.js/README.md

 # uno.js
-A JS lib that export one function per file based which doesn't even need to be downloaded
+A JS library that exports one function per file, which doesn't even need to be downloaded.